Dain-Art-Studio-therapy/thesis/README.md

 # Extended TODO List
 ### Questions

-1. ** Should parameters be "defined" not "referenced"?
-2. Should I make if/elif/else have 1 exit block?
+1. Should I make if/elif/else have 1 exit block?
       - Pro: Lower cyclomatic complexity of if/elif/else vs 2 if/else
       - Con: More complicated
-3. Function inside function breaks code (student hw 4 #31).
+2. Function inside function breaks code (student hw 4 #31).
 Can I ignore?
-4. Should slice include control if there is ntohing above control in slice?
+3. If a variable is out of scope, should it perform "correctly"?
+      - Ex. _get_instructions_in_slice --> var init inside loop, print outside

 ### Test Cases to Add